Kärcher Ultra Foam Cleaner RM 527, 5l5 l

 Ultra Foam Cleaner RM 527, 5l

-Met speciale schuimformule voor een nog intensievere reiniging.
+Met speciale schuimbooster voor een nog intensievere reiniging.
 Dit maakt het reinigen van je auto in combinatie met een hogedrukreiniger nóg leuker!
 Dankzij de nieuwe actieve vuiloplosser verwijdert de reiniger zelfs olie, vettig vuil en veelvoorkomend voertuig- en straatvuil moeiteloos en snel.
 Fosfaatvrij en materiaalvriendelijk.
 Kant en klaar middel in 5 liter verpakking, zodat je er even tegenaan kunt.
-Dient gebruikt te worden in combinatie met de FJ Foam Jet.
-Gebruik dit detergent niet rechtstreeks in de detergententank van de hogedrukreiniger.

 Specificaties